SheilaTMcCabe/Class3_Project/CodeBook.md

 #Background:
 A full background description of the data set is available at the site http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 #Description of Data:
 The dataset includes the following files:
+ + features_info.txt
+ +

- features_info.txt: Shows information about the variables used on the feature vector
+ Shows information about the variables used on the feature vector

  -'features.txt': List of all features